 Joyous Quilter's Gallery 2009 to 2010

-Here is the second of the three page picture gallery to show JQ's journey of completed quilts for you to browse and enjoy.
-Many became treasured gifts to friends and family and a few remain in the possession of JQ.
+Here is the second of the four page picture gallery to show my journey of completed quilts for you to browse and enjoy.
+Some are commissions, some became treasured gifts to friends and family and a few remain in my possession.

 January 2009 ~ “Cornflower Grace”